ChiaraFor96/hadoop-on-aws/README.md

 - `sudo service firewalld stop`
 - `sudo ufw disable`

+Change `/etc/hosts` file adding private IPs of all cluster machines like follow (in AWS the private ip not changes and the machines are in the same subnet)
+TODO

+Restart host service: `service sshd restart`

 - Change the `.bashrc` file adding these rows:
   - TODO
   - `export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64`